fastoch/Linux/Ansible.md

 - `git add local.yml`
 - `git commit -m "added local.yml"`
 - `git push origin main`
+- refresh your Github repo page to see the changes

 >[!tip]
 >If you're not familiar with Git yet, use `git status` as often as possible to show and understand how version control works.